-As many as 125 members of the city's gay and lesbian community played drums, danced through the streets and design the streets and of the route.
+As many as 125 members of the city's gay and lesbian community played drums, danced through the streets and towed helium balloons along the route.
 Placards and T-shirts celebrated the gay community and bemoaned lagging policies on AIDS and human rights.

-Smith was accompanied in the parade's lead car by two tall, slender men dressed in cocktail dresses and prom gowns, while two other self-described "drag queens" walked the route - a first for the Halifax event.
+Smith was accompanied in the parade's lead car by two tail, slender men dressed in cocktail dresses and prom gowns, while two other self-described "drag queens" walked the route - a first for the Halifax event.

-"This'll give them something to look at on a Saturday afternoon," said a smiling Robert Allan of the Persons With Aids Coalition.
+"This'll give them some-"This'll give them something to look at on a Saturday afternoon," said a smiling Robert Allan of the Persons With Aids Coalition.

 The parade got nearly unanimous tolerance and approval from spectators on the sidewalks of the north end and the downtown bar district.
 Visitor Kevin Takakuwa said celebrations are bigger in his native San Francisco, but said he thought Haligonians are breaking new ground.
 "It's very nice - it's very small.
-It seems like a daring thing to do here"
+It seems like a daring thing to do here."

+here."
 Organizers say marching is still a dangerous statement, since the province offers gays and lesbians no protection against job or housing discrimination.